Fighting the drone-lash

 Is banning drones on grounds of country of origin wise, or does it lead to false sense of security?

 The war for data control is chiefly because data is the new oil.
 Well, data is actually the new data, but what the hell.
-Technology companies worldwide are fighting for the control of data because they know they can do so much with it, whose end result is a fatter bank account for the companies and their shareholders.
+Technology companies worldwide are fighting for the control of data because they know they can do so much with it, whose end result is a fatter bank account for the companies.

 Because data has taken so much importance in these digital times, governments are right to worry; but maybe only in so far as their citizens are giving away their data for free while the countries get nothing in return.
 It’s the same allegations levelled against the FAANGs (Facebook, Amazon, Apple, Netflix and Google, now known as Alphabet) as money grabbing blood suckers that mine consumer data for avariciously selfish reasons and leave nothing for data owners and their countries.